 Objectives Strategy Action Steps Lead(s) Results Achieved to Date 1-3 Improve college marketing.
 Develop, implement, and evaluate marketing plan.
 Communicate marketing plan across the college community.
 Consider marketing needs in the development of new college initiatives.
 Highlight student success stories.
 Increase awareness of VC Voices. • Business Services Supervisor Newly formed District Office marketing team is providing planning, direction and resources for colleges.
+New website has been designed and will go live in spring 2020.
+District has developed an online repository of pictures, logos, and branding standards.
+VC Newsroom website has been developed, and is highlighted success stories.
+VC has advertised multiple events and programs on the radio, TV, and in local newspapers.
+Through Guided Pathways, surveys are being conducted to understand student communication preferences.
 College marketing efforts are being re-aligned to take into account District efforts.
-District newsroom is highlighting success stories.
-VC has refined the process for marketing events, classes, and initiatives.
-New initiatives are marketed throughout the community (e.g. Set Sail Saturday, Diversity in Culture Festival) Director of Outreach and Marketing position has been prioritized by College President.
-Success Files TV production created high-quality videos from student and program success stories.
+VC has streamlined the process for requesting webbased marketing of events, classes, and initiatives.
+New initiatives are marketed throughout the community (e.g. Set Sail Saturday, Diversity in Culture Festival, Cash for College) Director of Outreach and Marketing position has been prioritized by College President.
+Success Files TV production created high-quality videos from student and program success stories in career education.
+Career Education division has developed new marketing and outreach materials.
 VC Voices is now only available online.

-1, 2 Improve outreach to local high schools.
+Objectives Strategy Action Steps Lead(s) Results Achieved to Date 1, 2 Improve outreach to local high schools.
 Implement and refine 3-Year Outreach Plan.
 Develop and expand model for providing high school seniors with comprehensive educational plans at their high school.
 Develop systematic plan for College and Career Pathway (CCAP) dual enrollment course offerings at high schools.
 Continue to offer events for high school students (e.g. Pirate Nights, Pirate Fridays).
-Provide information about transfer process to high school students and parents. • VP Student Affairs 3-Year Outreach Plan has been developed and implemented.
-Many local high schools have adopted 'Get Focused, Stay Focused' curriculum, which involves career planning.
-In 2018-19, the VC Outreach Team visited 24 local high schools, and assisted over 1,361 students applying to VC.
+Provide information about transfer process to high school students and parents.
+VP Student Affairs 3-Year Outreach Plan has been developed and implemented.
+Many local high schools have adopted 'Get Focused Stay Focused' curriculum, which involves career planning.
+In 2018-19, the VC Outreach Team visited 24 local high schools, and assisted over 1,361 students in applying to VC.
+Pirate Nights and Pirate Fridays are offered.
+In 2019 668 students attended a Pirate Friday event.
 CCAP dual enrollment courses have been offered, and are being evaluated for expansion.
-Pirate Nights and Pirate Fridays are offered.
-In 2019, 668 students attended Pirate Friday event.
+Enrollment at classes offered at high schools increased from 458 in 17-18 to 474 in 19-20.
 Comprehensive educational plans are created after students have attended a group counseling session or met a unit threshold.
+Annual High School Principal breakfast is held at VC with principals from local high schools.
+Annual counselor exchange event is held where VC counselors and high school counselors collaborate on key topics.
+Undocumented student week of action services are offered at local high schools.
+1, 2 Expand offerings at the East Campus.
+Evaluate program demand in Santa Clara River Valley.
+Strategically expand course offerings in Santa Clara River Valley.
+Strategically expand student service support at the East Campus.
+Examine state and accreditation requirements for developing an Educational Center.
+Establish coordinator/director/dean to oversee the East Campus VP Student Affairs VP Academic Affairs Consultant firm hired to conduct formal evaluation of Santa Clara River Valley educational needs, and feasibility of developing an Educational Center.
+Assistant Dean of Off Campus Programs hired Plan developed to offer all courses required to complete Social and Behavioral Sciences, and Arts and Humanities Degrees at East Campus.
+Medical assisting degree/certificate can be completed at East Campus.
+Vet Tech curriculum approved to be offered at East Campus.
+Student services have been expanded at East Campus.